 - Moz: This is a paid tool that provides you with insights into your website’s SEO, including your page rankings on Google.
 Moz is a great SEO tool to help you find where your website ranks on the SERP.

 - SEMrush: This is a paid rank checker & SEO tool that allows you to track your website position on multiple search engines, including Google.
 It also provides you with insights into your website’s SEO.
 Although, if you’d like to try a free 7-day trial, go ahead and click here.
-You’ll be able to easily track your keywords within the free 7-day window.
+You’ll be able to easily track your particular keyword search within the free 7-day window.

 One of the most important things that you can do when conducting research for your website’s rankings is to start with your business’s most important keywords.
 This will help you to ensure that you’re targeting the right audience and driving the correct traffic to your site.
 Think about what keywords drive traffic to services or products that are most important for the revenue & profit of your business.